Floating Point

 FP Instructions

-Otherwise, the easiest thing to do it find the in-memory representation of the floating point value (with for now we just have to accept exists: details later).
+Otherwise, the easiest thing to do it find the in-memory representation of the floating point value (which for now we just have to accept exists: details later).

 Those bits can be loaded into a register.